Our volunteers are how we run our swim team.

-- All other volunteer positions require coordinators and significant support staff during swim meets
+- All other volunteer positions are only needed during the summer swim season.

 If you are interested in a Coordinator Role, please visit the Team Coordinators page for a list of open positions.

 Other Guidelines for Parents

 - If you have any questions about your specific duties for your service assignment, please contact the category coordinator for more information.